(Bud)breaking It Down: The Lifecycle of a Grapevine

 The Cycle of Life

-Bud break is when dormant vines begin to stir.
+Bud break means the time when dormant vines begin to stir.
 You’ll see little buds swell, then burst open into baby green leaves and shoots.
 It’s adorable—and important.
 This is the moment when the vine starts photosynthesizing again after its winter nap.

 In California, bud break typically starts in late March or early April, but timing can vary based on: